The Mind Beyond Thoughts

 Podcast Summary

-There’s a moment I’ll never forget.
-I was sitting on a park bench along the Hudson River in New York—completely sober, five years in—but inside, my mind was still running the same noisy patterns.
-Same reactions.
-Same stories.
-That’s when I opened a little pink yoga book, and there it was: “Citta Vritti Nirodha” — the second sutra in Patanjali’s Yoga Sutras.
+There is a moment I will never forget.
+I was sitting on a park bench along the Hudson River in New York.
+Completely sober, five years in.
+Yet inside, my mind was still running the same noisy patterns.
+The same reactions.
+The same stories.
+That was when I opened a small pink yoga book and read the words “Citta Vritti Nirodha,” the second sutra in Patanjali’s Yoga Sutras.

-I remember reading those words and feeling like something cracked open inside me.
-Wait—cessation of mind stuff is a thing?
-Is that actually possible?
-This teaching isn’t about controlling the mind or making it quiet through force.
-It’s about realizing: we are not our thoughts.
-That the mind is always moving, always telling stories, but beneath that, there is a deeper self.
+I remember reading those words and feeling something crack open inside me.
+The idea that the mind could settle felt almost unbelievable.
+This teaching is not about controlling the mind or forcing it to be quiet.
+It is about realizing that we are not our thoughts.
+The mind moves constantly and tells endless stories, but beneath that movement there is something deeper.
 A more spacious self.
-That self is steady, loving, and awake.
+One that is steady, loving, and awake.

-Louise and I explored what it means to live from that space.
-Yoga, in its essence, means union—connection to the divine, to truth, to ourselves.
-When the noise of the mind settles, even just for a breath, we glimpse the part of us that is free.
-The part that doesn’t need fixing.
+Louise and I explored what it means to live from that place.
+Yoga, in its essence, means union, a connection to the divine, to truth, and to ourselves.
+When the noise of the mind softens, even for a single breath, we catch a glimpse of the part of us that is already free.
+The part that does not need fixing.

 The Mind Isn’t Who You Are

-In my own path, this didn’t arrive as a grand awakening.
-It came in whispers—in the forest, on the mat, in heartbreak.
-Each moment offered a glimpse of freedom when I stopped believing every thought and instead just witnessed it.
+On my own path, this understanding did not arrive as a grand awakening.
+It came in whispers, in the forest, on the mat, and in heartbreak.
+Each moment offered a glimpse of freedom when I stopped believing every thought and instead learned to witness it.
 The more I practiced, the more space opened.
-And in that space?
-Breath.
+And in that space there was breath.
 Choice.
 Presence.
-We don’t have to eliminate the mind—we simply learn to relate to it differently.
+We do not have to eliminate the mind.
+We simply learn to relate to it differently.
 That shift changes everything.

 Awareness Isn’t a Destination—It’s a Daily Devotion

-Awareness isn’t something we stumble into once and then keep forever.
-It’s a devotion.
+Awareness is not something we stumble into once and then keep forever.
+It is a devotion.
 A gentle practice of returning again and again.
-Louise and I talked about how small anchors—like noticing your feet, pausing to feel your breath—can become sacred.
-These are not just mindfulness tricks.
-They are portals back to now.
+Louise and I talked about how small anchors, like noticing your feet or pausing to feel your breath, can become sacred.
+These are not just mindfulness techniques.
+They are doorways back to now.
 And now is where healing lives.

-What matters most isn’t how long we stay aware, but how lovingly we return.
+What matters most is not how long we stay aware, but how lovingly we return.
 Awareness is forgiving.
 It welcomes us without shame.
-Even in the most ordinary moments—doing dishes, driving, making school lunches—we can soften into presence.
-Not to get it “right,” but to remember who we are underneath the noise.
-Every time we choose to come back, we reclaim a bit more of ourselves.
+Even in the most ordinary moments, while doing dishes, driving, or making school lunches, we can soften into presence.
+Not to get it right, but to remember who we are beneath the noise.
+Each time we choose to come back, we reclaim a little more of ourselves.

 Thoughts as Messengers, Emotions as Guides

-One of the most tender parts of our conversation was about how our thoughts are rarely random.
-They’re signals.
-Often, they’re pointing toward unfelt emotions—fear, grief, shame—that haven’t yet had the chance to move through.
+One of the most tender parts of our conversation was the recognition that our thoughts are rarely random.
+They are signals.
+Often, they point toward unfelt emotions such as fear, grief, or shame that have not yet had the chance to move through us.
 When I got sober, I expected the noise in my mind to quiet.
-Instead, it roared.
-That experience taught me that what I was hearing weren’t just “bad thoughts”—they were echoes of buried pain asking to be seen.
+Instead, it grew louder.
+That experience taught me that what I was hearing were not simply negative thoughts, but echoes of buried pain asking to be seen.

-The path of healing isn’t paved with mental fixes.
-It’s softened by emotional honesty.
+The path of healing is not paved with mental solutions.
+It is softened through emotional honesty.
 When we meet our emotions instead of avoiding them, our thoughts begin to shift on their own.
-Not because we’ve silenced them, but because we’ve listened.
+Not because we have silenced them, but because we have listened.
 Witnessing without judgment is what allows release.
 The goal is not to have a quiet mind.
-The goal is to be free—not ruled by the mind, but rooted in something deeper.
+The goal is to be free.
+Not ruled by the mind, but rooted in something deeper.

 Conclusion

-There’s a beautiful metaphor I come back to often: our thoughts are like clouds, and we are the sky.
-The sky doesn’t chase the clouds.
-It doesn’t fight them.
+There is a beautiful metaphor I return to often.
+Our thoughts are like clouds, and we are the sky.
+The sky does not chase the clouds.
+It does not fight them.
 It simply holds them.
-Allows them.
-Knows they will pass.
+It allows them.
+It knows they will pass.

-That’s what this practice is.
-That’s what this episode is.
-An invitation to stop chasing your thoughts and start being with what’s true underneath them.
-To notice the cloud—but identify as the sky.
+That is what this practice is.
+That is what this episode offers.
+An invitation to stop chasing your thoughts and begin resting in what is true beneath them.
+To notice the cloud, but to identify as the sky.
 Spacious.
-Ever-present.
+Ever present.
 Whole.
-It’s not always easy.
+It is not always easy.
 Some days we forget.
 Some days the mind feels louder than ever.
-But the more we practice—the more we breathe, feel, witness—the more we remember: we are not broken.
+But the more we practice, the more we breathe, feel, and witness, the more we remember.
+We are not broken.
 We are not our patterns.
 We are not the voice in our head.